 Cawthon watched in shock as she saw people of many different races and ethnicities participating in what appeared to be a traditional Native American practice.
-Those sitting near her shared puzzled expressions and looked over to Cawthon, an outspoken Native American student, to see her reaction.
+Those sitting near her shared puzzled expressions and looked over to Cawthon, an outspoken Native American student, to see her reaction, Cawthon said.

 It was announced before the crowd that those wearing special jackets were members of the Iron Arrow Honor Society, the highest honor one can attain at the University of Miami.

 Iron Arrow, founded in 1926 by Bowman Foster Ashe in alliance with the Seminole tribe of South Florida, was created to honor those associated with UM who demonstrated love of alma mater, character, leadership, scholarship and humility.
 After the Miccosukee tribe of South Florida separated themselves from the Seminoles, Iron Arrow became an officially sanctioned clan of the Miccosukees.
 Members have been gifted traditions from the Miccosukees such as their iconic jackets and drum rituals.